 Field classes are a key part of training for students in the Department of Geography and Environmental Science, enhancing subject knowledge with real life experience.
 The Department is situated on Whiteknights campus, and its green space and wildlife provides a living laboratory for students.

 “The field trips were a real highlight.
-Here I was able to use the skills I'd learnt from my studies, for example analysing old marine sediments in Spain.
 Interacting with others and the environment was a great experience, and being able to use our campus for practicals was definitely a bonus.”

 Field classes also offer students a great way to get to know their fellow classmates.

-"In the first year we had a field trip to Somerset in our first term.
+"In the first year we had a field trip to Southern England in our first term.
 This was such a great way to meet people from the Department and spend more time with them.

 "I met more people on the BSc Environmental Science course and with only 20 or so of us on the course we all knew each other, started hanging out, and working on our assignments together.”